What is True Heroism?

 When most of us think of heroic figures, whether fictional or actual, the heroic part of us identifies with their courage.
 If they took the easy way out they would not be considered heroic.
 Their ability to act in spite of their fear is one of the key traits that gives them their heroic status.

-The particular challenges we encounter in the workplace are obviously different than they are for idealized heroic figures.
+The particular challenges we encounter are obviously different than they are for idealized heroic figures.
 But the underlying theme of choosing the heroic path is the same.
-How many times at work have we chosen to do what is ordinary, easy, and less fulfilling, instead of doing what may be more difficult, but ultimately gives us a sense of self-respect?
+How many times in life have we chosen to do what is ordinary, easy, and less fulfilling, instead of doing what may be more difficult, but ultimately gives us a sense of self-respect or personal fulfillment?
 When we deal with co-workers, bosses, and customers do we try to manipulate and control them?
 Or do we choose to act from authenticity and personal integrity?
-When challenged, do we collapse into victimization?
-Or do we demonstrate strength and internal fortitude?
+When challenged by a friend or partner, do we collapse into victimization or put a protective shield around us?
+Or do we demonstrate strength and internal fortitude to face a deeper truth we have not previously acknowledged?
 When an aspect of ourselves comes forth that we do not like, do we try to ignore it, deny it, or make excuses for it?
 Or do we squarely face it so it can no longer dictate our actions?

-Embarking on a heroic workplace journey means that we have boldly stepped into the heroic reality.
-Once there, we realize that it is not a rarified place.
-It only seems that way to those who have not yet realized the difference it can make in their work and in their lives as a whole.
+Embarking on a heroic journey means that we have boldly stepped into the heroic reality.
+Once there, we realize that it is not a rarefied place.
+It only seems that way to those who have not yet realized the difference it can make in their their personal lives.